rodmtl/rod-base-tools/README.md

 ## Notes

-- Sometimes you need to configure a SSH key to puch to github check [here](vscode-git-auth.md).
+- Sometimes you need to configure a SSH key to push to github check [here](vscode-git-auth.md).